-We are testing to what extent gardening can help cancer patients meeting the norms of physical activity and fruit and vegetable intake, and to what extent gardening in a group can function as a form of social support.
+We are testing to what extent gardening can help (former) cancer patients meeting the norms of physical activity and fruit and vegetable intake, and to what extent gardening in a group can function as a form of social support.

-Research in the United States shows that gardening helps (former) cancer patients to increase physical exercise, increase access to fruit and vegetables, and take up vitamin D. As part of AMS Institute’s research programme The Feeding City at the Flevo Campus, Parkhuys Almere, Flevoziekenhuis and Donkergroen, we as Wageningen University and Research aim to find out if we can achieve the same effects in the Netherlands.
-The first step in this research is a pilot project called ‘Healing Gardens’ in which cancer patients can garden under supervision.
+Research in the United States shows that gardening helps (former) cancer patients to increase physical exercise and access to fruit and vegetables, and take up vitamin D. As part of AMS Institute’s research programme ‘The Feeding City’ at the Flevo Campus, Parkhuys Almere, Flevoziekenhuis, Donkergroen, and we as Wageningen University and Research aim to find out if we can achieve the same effects in the Netherlands, and also to study whether gardening in a group leads to social peer support.
+The first step in this research was a pilot project called ‘Healing Gardens’ in which (former) cancer patients gardened with guidance of volunteers.
 The results of the pilot will be used as input for a larger research program.

 Aim and objectives